Connect with others who understand.

 • Insect bites

-• Brachioradial pruritus, a nerve condition that causes itching and stinging on the forearms
+• Brachioradial pruritus (a nerve-related condition that causes itching and stinging on the forearms)

 Papules, Nodules, or Plaques

-The formation of firm nodules on the skin is a hallmark of prurigo nodularis.
-(DermNet)
+Clusters of raised, itchy nodules on the skin of a hand, indicative of prurigo nodularis

-PN skin lesions can range in size from 0.2 inches (0.5 centimeter) up to 1.2 inches (about 3 centimeters).
-The term used for the lesions depends on their size and what layers of the skin they affect:
+Prurigo nodularis skin lesions can range in size from 0.2 inches (0.5 centimeters) to 1.2 inches (about 3 centimeters).
+The lesions’ size and depth help determine how they’re classified:

-• Papules are typically less than about 0.4 inches (1 centimeter) long and are raised above the skin’s surface.
+• Papules are small, raised spots that are usually less than 0.4 inches (1 centimeter) in size.

 PN rashes and lesions tend to be symmetrical, meaning they appear on both sides of the body in the same place.
-Each person’s PN case is different, and the number of nodules varies from person to person.
-Some individuals may have only a few nodules, but others may have hundreds.
-They may also be different colors, ranging from the color of your skin to red, pink, black, or brown.
+Some people may have only a few nodules, whereas others may develop many more, even hundreds.
+Nodules can match your natural skin tone or be red, pink, purple, brown, or black, depending on your skin and how they heal.

 Thickened Skin and Scarring